vectordotdev/timber-python/docs/usage/readme.md

+---
+description: Learn best practices for Timber on Python.
+---
 # Python Usage

 Beyond your traditional logging statements, Timber offers a variety of ways to improve the quality of your Python logs.
 We recommend reviewing these popular guides: